Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 On a laptop or single node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simulation of 48,000 spheres on rotating drum after reading an stl file.
+Simulation of 48,000 spheres on rotating drum after reading an .stl file.
 This simulation takes around two hours on a laptop of 12 cores.

 .. image:: ../_static/cyl_stl.gif
    :align: center